 To start with, companies have to gauge the strategic outcomes of the business.
 How has the pandemic affected customers, their needs for products/ services, and their relationship with the business as a whole?
+At the same time, is it safe enough to reopen workplaces and bring employees back?
 Does the business require additional channels of delivery for the same products/services to make them more appealing to the customers?

 The new normal is a very real thing, and individuals must adapt to it as well.
-Employees are quite likely to feel vulnerable and unsure of themselves in this brave new world.
+This includes workplace processes, delivery models, and operations as well.
 There may be a need to retrain employees so that the workplace can be up to date with processes revolving around API-led approaches and using real-time data for quicker responses.
 This will set the stage so that businesses can truly accomplish agility and correctly adapt to the needs of the market.

-For the best results, the business and IT sectors need to work closely around a target digital operating model that is instinctive, speedy, and flexible.
-You need to construct a single enterprise digital governance model that reinforces the digital operating model.
-Furthermore, your business should maximize the value of its data by an API network model that allows you to build once and reuse repeatedly.
+Furthermore, your business should maximize the value of its data by an API network model that allows you to build once and reuse it repeatedly.
 For the most speed and efficiency, automate the decision-making process, especially when the work involves repetition.

 Employees will also require a greater degree of freedom and flexibility, especially when navigating their way through these new and unsure conditions.
-While the current pandemic has proved that remote work can be done, and done well; working during an active pandemic still needs a lot of adapting to changing circumstances.
+While the current pandemic has proved that remote work can be done and done well; working in a post-pandemic world still needs a lot of adapting to changing circumstances.